A little about Heidi

 Impersonal – i.e. not about the artist, but about the principles they transmit (although I guess it is about the artist when this is not successful!)
 In most traditional art the artist is not identified.

-My studio is in Dorset and I am currently designing, developing and making a range of traditionally inspired tiles and homeware using these principles.
+My studio is in Dorset, UK, where I spend my time designing, developing and making handmade items in a range of media using these principles.